Celtic Warrior is based in Weymouth Dorset.

 Fishing off the Dorset coast from Weymouth is rich and varied.
-Within easy distance is the Shambles bank famed for its Turbot and Bill.
-Just off the Shambles there are the mussel banks renowned for their large plaice.
+Within easy distance are the Shambles, Adamant, Kidney and Lulworth banks.
 Portland Race is known for its excellent Bass.
 Through the spring, summer, autumn and into winter large numbers of black bream can be caught.
 The wrecks hold numbers of Bass, Pollack and Cod along with Ling and Conger Eel.
-Throughout the year large Blond Rays and Undulate Rays are caught.
-In the winter large Whiting and Cod are caught at anchor.
+Throughout the year large Blonde Rays and Undulate Rays are caught along with thornback, spotted and cuckoo rays.
+In the winter large Whiting and Cod can be caught caught at anchor along with conger and rays.
 Porbeagle shark are often encountered.
 There are however many more species to target throughout the year and there is always something to catch.
 No undersize fish are allowed to be kept and I would encourage anglers to take only what they will eat.
 If you need to, please feel free to ask about what tackle will be suitable for the target species on the day.
 The boat has rods and reels for hire and a selection of tackle to buy, if necessary, at cost price.

 Turbot and brill can be caught drifting the banks with live sandeel or cut fish baits on long traces.
 Tackle does not need to be heavy.

 Bass can be caught throughout the summer and autumn into into December using a variety of methods, most often drifting with lures or live baits.
 A 6 or 12lb class rod is suitable to make the most of this powerful sporting fish.
 End tackle will depend on where and how we are fishing.
-When drifting with live baits its best to have eight or less on the boat.
-Please note that from 1st December 2021 until the 1st February 2022 bass fishing is catch and release only and, currently there is a bag limit of two bass per angler.
+When drifting with live baits its best to have five or less on the boat.
+Please note that currently there is a bag limit of two bass per angler.

 Bream can be caught on bait from the reefs at anchor and on the drift but later in the year big specimens can be targeted at anchor from the wrecks.
 Light tackle, small hooks and worm, squid or mackerel strip are the order of the day for this excellent sporting fish.